Siteimprove/CMS-plugin-Wordpress/README.md

 ## Development and releases

 See [GitHub Actions: tests and publishing](docs/workflows.md) for workflow selection, reports, and release instructions.
+See [Testing the plugin](tests/README.md) for local setup and test coverage.

 ## Version History
 ### 2.1.4